Jaakko Oksanen

-Jaakko Tapio Oksanen (born 7 November 2000) is a Finnish professional footballer who plays as a midfielder for KuPS.
+Jaakko Tapio Oksanen (born 7 November 2000) is a Finnish professional footballer who plays as a midfielder for Kazakhstan Premier League club Kairat and the Finland national football team.

 Oksanen is a product of the HJK Helsinki academy in his native Finland.
-Following 4 1/2 years in England with Brentford, he returned to Finland to join KuPS in 2022.
+Following 4 1/2 years in England with Brentford, he returned to Finland to join KuPS in 2022, and in December 2025, he went to the FC Kairat.
 Oksanen is a current Finland international.

 Club career

 HJK Helsinki

 A holding midfielder, Oksanen began his career in his native Finland as a youth with Keravan Pallo -75 and KOPSE, before entering the academy at Veikkausliiga club HJK Helsinki at the age of 12.
 He made his debut for Klubi 04 during an injury-hit 2016 season and signed a new one-year contract in December 2016.
 Oksanen made 24 appearances and scored two goals during a successful 2017 season for Klubi 04, which ended with promotion to the Ykkönen, via the playoffs.
 One week after the playoff victory, Oksanen made his senior debut for HJK Helsinki, as an 81st-minute substitute for Evans Mensah in a 3–2 defeat to RoPS on 28 October 2017.
 It proved to be his only appearance for the first team and he departed the Telia 5G -areena on 13 January 2018.